 Google’s primary concern is pleasing their customers (users) to maintain their dominance in search.

 At the end of the day, Google was built on links and they remain at the core of their search algorithm.
-Why would a company that makes $1billion a week change the core of their algorithm?
+Why would a company that makes one billion dollars a week change the core of their algorithm?
 This type of decision would seem to have much more risk than reward.